LandryHouston/Flight_Price_Prediction/README.md

 <h2 align='center'>Part 3: Data Modeling</h2>

 This section will provide an executive summary of our findings, including the evaluation of model performance and key insights derived from the data.
-Additionally, we will make future recommendation where we will discuss the potential use of a time series model like RNN for future enhancements.
-Expand upon the online form that when you put in your budget and starting location, the model can predict and advise what directions and locations that would fit your desires.
-And lastly, take into account the change of flight prices over time in order to give a more robust assistance.
+Additionally, we will make future recommendations where we will discuss the potential use of a time series model like RNN for future enhancements.
+Expand upon the online form that when you put in your budget and starting location, the model can predict and advise what directions and locations would fit your desires.
+And lastly, take into account the change of flight prices over time to give more robust assistance.

 <br>